enso-org/enso/doc/design/syntax/syntax.md

       print 'The sum is `sum`'
   ```

-* **Operator on the beginning of a child line**
+* **Operator at the beginning of a child line**
   If all the children lines start with operators, they form a single expression,
   while the operators behave left associative with the lowest precedence level.
   In other words, every line forms a separate expression and the final
-  expression is build line-by-line, top to bottom.
+  expression is built line-by-line, top to bottom.
 The most common usage is to
   use the dot operator to create chained method calls.
 Please note that the
-  operator on the beginning of a child line is used after the line expression is
+  operator at the beginning of a child line is used after the line expression is
   formed, so in the following code both `tst1` and `tst2` have exactly the same
   value.